Noise Resilience and Robust Convergence Guarantees for the Variational Quantum Eigensolver: Noise Resilience of Optimal Parameters

 \begin{proof} The proof is structured in two steps.
 The first step of the proof is showing that $\tilde\theta^*_\epsilon$ is in a neighborhood of $\Theta^*$ for $\epsilon$ sufficiently small.
-The second step provides the convergence rate.
+The second step provides the explicit bound \eqref{ebound}.

 \textbf{Step 1 - Continuity bound:} We start by defining a sequence $\{\epsilon_k \}_k$ such that $\epsilon_k \rightarrow 0$.
-We then define the set of optimal parameters $\tilde{\Theta}_{\epsilon_k}^*$ for the perturbed cost $\tilde{\ell(\theta)}$ for a specific element of the sequence $\epsilon_k$ via
+We then define the set of optimal parameters $\tilde{\Theta}_{\epsilon_k}^*$ for the perturbed cost $\tilde{\ell}_k(\theta)=\Tr[(O+\epsilon_k \tilde{O}(\theta)) U(\mathbf{\theta}) \rho_0 U(\mathbf{\theta})^\dagger] $ for a specific element of the sequence $\epsilon_k$ via